rhmichel/-hello-world/README.md

 # -hello-world
-this is my second training sample i am pretty good at remembering new stuff
+This is my second training sample.
+I am pretty good at remembering new stuff.